petkaantonov/bluebird/README.md

 });
 ```

-Is more pleasant to the eys when done with promises:
+Is more pleasing to the eye when done with promises:

 ```js
 Promise.promisifyAll(needle);